-Some (usually refer to as ‘package current accounts’) also offer extra features such as mobile phone insurance and breakdown cover in return for a fee.
+Some (usually referred to as 'package current accounts') also offer extra features such as mobile phone insurance and breakdown cover in return for a fee.

 However, the vast majority pay little in the way of interest on your in-credit balances.
 Savings accounts tend to pay something in the way of an interest rate on the money you hold in them, although the return available varies significantly between accounts.

 Some savings accounts pay you interest without deducting tax (Cash ISAs), while others offer better interest rates for an introductory period (usually by way of a bonus interest rate), or if your agree to leave your money for a fixed period (Fixed term bonds).